 Adoption and foster care both have many challenges and many joys.
 Some people feel “called” and want the opportunity to help children in the system.
 This is exactly how the Lane family has chosen to live.
+And they’ve fostered over 40 kids.

-Jeff and Kelley Lane have fostered over forty children and adopted four of them, starting shortly after their marriage.
-Kelley stated that there were two primary reasons that motivated her to be so involved in the foster care system.
+Jeff and Kelley Lane have fostered over 40 children and adopted four of them, starting shortly after their marriage.
+Kelley stated that two primary reasons motivated her to be so involved in the foster care system.
 One was spending time with her neighbor and their children in the foster care system.
-Kelley stated: “When I was 10 years old and held my neighbor’s child in the foster care system, DJ, in my arms, I knew right then and there I would commit my life to caring for kids impacted by foster care.
+Kelley stated: “When I was 10 years old and held my neighbor’s child in the foster care system, DJ, in my arms, I knew right then and there I would commit my life to care for kids impacted by foster care.
 It inspired me to ensure that kids like DJ had a caring adult in their lives.”
 Additionally, she had a very “chaotic” life; her mother died when Kelley was very young and her father was an unfit parent, which resulted in her being moved around to several different homes throughout her childhood.

 In addition to fostering, the Lanes have also adopted four children: Khora, age 14, Ambyr, 9, Ky, 8, and Suzanne, 7.